Blubell26/giuliapacciotti.com/_posts/2025-09-09-freedom-has-nothing.md

 The best financial decision I ever made had nothing to do with earning more.

 It was finding a way to keep my costs low enough that a modest income felt like plenty.
-Which freed up time.
+Which freed up time to stay with my son.
 Which gave me space to actually learn and start building something real instead of chasing carrots at the end of the month.

 That’s it.
 That’s the whole strategy.